-• 40% remaining payment upon providing collected data report and data;
+• 40% payment upon submission of collected data report;

-• 40% remaining payment upon submission of Harmonized water quality monitoring program Report - no later 1 Dec.2012.
+• 40% remaining payment upon submission of final country hot spot review report and harmonized water quality monitoring program report - no later 1 Dec.2012.

-Qualifications:
+Qualifications required for both assignments:

-- Technical expertise in the required fields of: hydrology and hydrochemistry, establishing a network of monitoring stations, identification of hydrochemical parameters and pollutants of surface waters in the state or regional level. - Demonstrated experience in similar project and relevant fields (please provide up-dated list of projects, preferably in the country). - Presence of the company in Mongolia or the Russian Federation. - Good in reading, writing and spoken the Russian language. - Good in reading, writing and spoken the English language. - Availability of required tools and materials (like long-term series of observations of the quality of surface waters for Baikal Basin) for the scientific work.
+- Technical expertise in the required fields of: hydrology and hydrochemistry, establishing a network of monitoring stations, identification of hydrochemical parameters and pollutants of surface waters in the state or regional level. - Knowledge of methodologies for the pollution hotspot analysis. - Demonstrated experience in similar project and relevant fields (please provide up-dated list of projects, preferably in the country). - Presence of the company in Mongolia. - Good in reading, writing and spoken the Mongolian and English language skills of the experts. - Availability of required tools and materials (like long-term series of observations of the quality of surface waters for Baikal Basin, certified equipment for chemical and biochemical analysis) for the scientific study.

-Budget: An indicative cost of USD 40,000 has been estimated for these services.
+Budget: An indicative cost of USD 16,000 for the assignment I